Author: Kurt Treftz, Cascade Pest Control

-How Food, Water, and Shelter Attract Rodents to Your Home
+How Food, Water, and Shelter Attract Rats to Your Home

 Common Sources of Food and Water for Rats